 Authorisations of supervisory authorities on the basis of Directive 95/46/EC remain valid until amended, replaced or repealed, if necessary, by that supervisory authorities.

 The Article 29 Working Party adopted the following documents, which have been endorsed by the EDPB.
 These documents describe the procedure of approval and provide guidance on the structure and requirements of binding corporate rules.

-- Recommendation on the Standard Application for Approval of Controller Binding Corporate Rules for the Transfer of Personal Data, WP 264
+- Recommendation on the approval of the Controller Binding Corporate Rules form (wp264)

-- Recommendation on the Standard Application form for Approval of Processor Binding Corporate Rules for the Transfer of Personal Data, WP 265
+- Recommendation on the approval of the Processor Binding Corporate Rules form (wp265)

 - Working Document on Binding Corporate Rules for Controllers (wp256rev.01)

 - Working Document on Binding Corporate Rules for Processors (wp257rev.01)